uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Introduction to Open Response Assessments
 *****************************************

-Open response assessments allow instructors to assign questions that might not have definite answers, such as text responses or short essays.
+Open response assessments allow the course team to assign questions that might not have definite answers, such as text responses or short essays.
 Students submit responses to questions, then each student and the student's peers compare the responses to a rubric that you create.
 You can also allow students to upload an image to accompany a text response.

 Open response assessments include peer assessments and self assessments.
 In peer assessments, students compare their peers' responses to a rubric that you